Your browser is too old

 We can't provide a great video experience on old browserUpdate now

-Sqadia video demonstrates about Vascular system.
+This Sqadia video demonstrates about Vascular system.
 The vascular system, also called the circulatory system, is made up of the vessels that carry blood and lymph through the body.
 If vessels of the vascular system are affected then vascular disorders arise such as arterial disorders.
-Arteriosclerosis is a general term for 3 types of vascular diseases i.e:
+Arteriosclerosis is the thickening and hardening of the walls of the arteries, occurring typically in old age.
+It is a general term for 3 types of vascular diseases i.e:

 All of these are characterized by rigidity and often thickening of blood vessels.
 Monckeberg Arteriosclerosis is characterized by ring like calcifications.
 Arteriolosclerosis is characterized by hyaline thickening.
 It has two alternative forms, one is Hyaline Arteriosclerosis, and the other is Hyperplastic Arteriosclerosis.
 Atherosclerosis is characterized by fibrous plaques or atheromas.
 Its incidence increases with age, and is more common in men.
 The "Response to Injury Theory" now has widespread acceptance among scientific and medical scholars.
 This theory holds that the earliest event in atherogenesis is injury to the endothelium, which can be triggered by any number of insults, either alone or in combination.